What is the Job Outlook for Organizational Psychology?

 Job Outlook for Organizational Psychology

-Although the U.S. Bureau of Labor Statistics (BLS) reports that psychologists should see an increase in job growth during the decade of 2016-2026, the branch of psychology will affect the employment growth.
-Psychologists overall should see a 14% increase while I-O psychologists are only expected to see a growth of 8%.
+Although the U.S. Bureau of Labor Statistics (BLS) reports that psychologists should see an increase in job growth during the decade of 2016-2026, the branch of psychology will affect employment growth.
+Psychologists overall should see a 14 percent increase while I-O psychologists are only expected to see a growth of 8 percent.
 The job growth may vary by geographic location.
 For instance, there is typically a higher need for I-O psychologists in large cities with various industries than in small towns.
 In a 2014 BLS report, I-O psychologists ranked No. 1 among the 20 fastest-growing occupations.

 Wage Potential for I-O Psychologists

 The best way to have satisfied and motivated employees is to know “what makes them tick” and provide them with a satisfying workplace based on their needs.
-To keep up with the growing economy, more companies are using I-O psychologists, which improves the job outlook for organizational psychology professionals is so good.
+To keep up with the growing economy, more companies are using I-O psychologists.
+This itself is even further proof that the industrial-organizational psychology job outlook is quite healthy for the distant, foreseeable future.